SUSE/zypper-docker/README.md

 ## Preamble

-**NOTE**: this application is under construction.
-Don't use it on production yet.

 First of all we need to decide how the whole workflow is going to look like, then we will implement the actual command.